 Federal oversight of the academic health center (AMC) research enterprise has expanded in recent years, in part, to some well publicized incidents in research involving human subjects.
 Regulations cover an increasingly broad spectrum of research operations and touch all research processes from human subjects to budgeting, billing and reimbursement.

 There are no signs that the intensity of the regulatory environment is abating.
 Rather, governmental rules and regulations are multiplying.
 Along with other AMC, Lifespan leaders view compliance as an ongoing and evolving function particularly with regards to clinical trials.

-questions below, then you must apply the Clinical Trials Billing rules to the items/procedures that are performed as part of the study.
+For all other studies with human subjects, if you can answer "YES" to the questions below, then you must apply the clinical trials billing rules to the items/procedures that are performed as part of the study: